Debugging a CDN service

 DNS - dig is your friend

-Let's assume that you have created a CDN service with the following details.
+Let's assume that you have a CDN service with the following details.

 - Service Domain - cdn.mycompany.com

-Please note that the Service Identifier is a ready-to-use domain which serves your CDN content.
-If you would like to use (custom) Service Domain for your CDN URLs then you need to add a CNAME record to your DNS configuration.
+Please note that the Service Identifier is a ready-to-use CDNsun's domain which serves your CDN content.
+If in addition you would like to use (custom) Service Domain for your CDN URLs then you need to add a CNAME record to your DNS configuration (instructions at Services/How-To).
 Use dig tool to find out whether the CNAME record is set up correctly.
-Note that you can use dig tool from command line and also online.
+Please note that you can use dig tool from command line and also our dig online.
 Dig your Service Domain cdn.mycompany.com and check the result.
 You should see something similar to the following.

 If you don't see the CNAME record in the dig result then your CNAME record is not set up correctly or is not yet propagated.
 Please note that changes in DNS configuration can take up 48 hours to propagate.